 Medications are available to specifically reduce the risk of stroke (blood thinners), as well as certain medications to help control the AF.
 Drugs are usually a first line of treatment for AF.
 If you experience any side-effects, it’s important to discuss these with your doctor before stopping any treatment.

 In patients with persistent AF, an electrical cardioversion may be useful.
-A cardioversion involves delivering a small electrical shock across the heart which will often restore the heart to a normal rhythm.
-This is done via pads on the chest and/or back under a light general anaesthesia.
+This involves delivering a small electrical shock across the heart, which will often restore the heart to a normal rhythm.
+This is done via pads on the chest and/or back under a light general anaesthetic.
 The procedure is very quick and safe and takes a few minutes.
-However a cardioversion is not a long-term treatment and most patients will revert to AF at some point.
-It is not possible to predict how long the heart will stay in rhythm.
-A cardioversion can be useful in patients who have persistent AF, to see if they notice an improvement in their symptoms when they are back in a normal rhythm.
-If this is the case then an ablation procedure may be appropriate.
+However, it isn’t a long-term treatment and most patients will revert to AF eventually.